JimakosOSX/leviathan/README.md

 3. Find a solution to update /etc/hosts file

+## Notes on VPN Setup
+I recommend turning your network through zerotier.com to public until the installation is complete and restore to private afterwards.

 ## Notes on DNS Setup
 I usually have no problems with the following DNS setup;